Andrea planned her own wedding during the pandemic. She learned a few tricks along the way.

 - Smile, laugh, stand up straight, command the room.
 If all the attention goes on you, it gives the couple a moment to breathe and not have the spotlight on them.

 - Conclude your speech with good manners.
-Say things like: "Thank you for your time, you can get back to your meal now," "Thank you for being a good audience.
-I can see why all of you were invited here tonight", "I appreciate the energy all of you are giving off.
+Say things like: "Thank you for your time.
+You can get back to your meal now," "Thank you for being a good audience.
+I can see why all of you were invited here tonight", and "I appreciate the energy all of you are giving off.
 It made doing this speech very easy.
 Thank you."

 - If another person is speaking after you, introduce that speaker or tell people there is another speech after you.